pagezero-dev/pagezero/README.md

 Additionally, every PR will trigger "preview deployment", so you would be able to access version of your app, for every PR.
 More about preview deployments: https://developers.cloudflare.com/pages/configuration/preview-deployments/.

 Database for preview deployments is shared.
-If you wish to reset it, you can manually trigger "Reset preview database" in Github Actions.
+If you wish to reset it, you can manually trigger "Reset preview database" workflow in Github Actions.